polkadot-developers/polkadot-docs/develop/parachain-devs/runtime-development/FRAME/add-pallet-to-the-runtime.md

 --8<-- 'code/develop/parachain-devs/runtime-development/FRAME/add-pallet-to-the-runtime/impl-pallet-example-in-runtime.rs'
 ```

 Finally, to compose the runtime, update the list of pallets in the same file by modifying the [`#[frame_support::runtime]`](https://paritytech.github.io/polkadot-sdk/master/frame_support/attr.runtime.html){target=_blank} section.
-This [Rust macro](https://doc.rust-lang.org/book/ch19-06-macros.html){target=_blank} constructs the runtime with a specified name and the pallets you want to include.
+This Rust macro constructs the runtime with a specified name and the pallets you want to include.
 Use the following format when adding your pallet:

 ```rust
 --8<-- 'code/develop/parachain-devs/runtime-development/FRAME/add-pallet-to-the-runtime/frame-support-runtime-macro.rs'